pgondim/tkelevatorsTechChallenge/README.md

 # CI/CD - Pipeline - GitHub actions
 A CICD pipeline was created with github actions to run cypress tests automatically with each new push made to the project.

-To access the pipelines that have already been executed, simply go to the project's [Actions](https://github.com/pgondim/tkelevatorsTechChallenge/actions) tab
+To access the pipelines that have already been executed, simply go to the project's [Actions](https://github.com/pgondim/tkelevatorsTechChallenge/actions) tab.
-Basta ir na aba [Actions](https://github.com/pgondim/desafio-tecnico-qa-2024/actions) do projeto para ter acessos as pipelines que já foram executadas.